Skip to content

 Elliptic curve (EC)

 In cryptography, we use ECs over finite fields (i.e., \(\mathbb{F}_n\), which is unique for a given value of \(n\)).
 Often, we use a prime field \(\mathbb{F}_p\) where \(p\) is prime.
 An EC over \(\mathbb{F}_n\) is defined as a set of points \((x,y) \in \mathbb{F}_n^2\) satisfying some bivariate equation.
+The points form a group.

 Type Field EC Examples